-75 minutes (1 hour 15 minutes)
+60 minutes (1 hour)

-- Explain why uterine evacuation is an essential part of reproductive - Articulate their comfort levels in discussing, advocating, and services. - Explain what the current abortion law is in their setting and how it relates to what and how services are provided.
+- Explain why uterine evacuation is an essential part of reproductive health services in crisis settings. - Articulate their comfort levels in discussing, advocating, and providing uterine evacuation services. - Explain what the current abortion law is in their setting and how it relates to what and how services are provided.

-- 15 minutes: Facilitator Presentation and Group Discussion - 30 minutes: Values Clarification Activity: Crossing the Line - 30 minutes: Facilitator Presentation and Case Studies
+- 15 minutes: Facilitator Presentation and Group Discussion - 30 minutes: Values Clarification Activity: Comfort Continuum - 15 minutes: Facilitator Presentation and Case Studies